dxos/dxos/docs/docs/specs/v0/composer-2.md

 1. To provide developers with full control over the interface of their KMS
 2. To make it possible for Kai and Composer to share a common application framework
-3. To make Composer a easier-to-ship subset of all of Kai's scenarios
+3. To make Composer an easier-to-ship subset of all of Kai's scenarios

 ## Non goals